they do not take you serious, but that with a smile

 OK, I admit I did ask her what she will do to prevent that we have to wait again tomorrow.
 At least at this point freezes her smile and she says it’s rush hour.

 I would like to apologize now for what came next.
 My communications trainer did already let off some steam, the structured, efficient German just jumped straight after him and now even the smartass came out and wanted to strike relentlessly: “Look: there is a free table, there is another one and there, there, there, all free tables.
 The only thing is: they are not cleared.
 Maybe the problem is not the rush hour, maybe it would help if you simply would schedule a bit more staff that cleans the tables in the morning? ”

-People, this is not how it is done!
-Accept the concern and being friendly – that's good.
+Folks, this is not how it works!
+Accept the concern and being friendly – that’s good.
 However after that something substantial has to follow.
-Or imagine us on the plane her in the back me in the front.
-And then comes a very friendly announcement from me: "Ladies and gentlemen, our engines are on fire.
+Or imagine us on a plane.
+You in the back me in the front.
+And then comes a very friendly announcement from me: “Ladies and gentlemen, our engines are on fire.
 I can understand that you are concerned and would like to thank you in advance for your feedback.
-"And that was it.
+“And that was it.
 Seriously?

 In the hotel there are so many simple ways to resolve this matter: “You know what, I just reserve you for tomorrow a table.
 OK?
 And regarding the number of staff, I am happy to pass on your feedback”.
 It could be that simple.
 In addition a glass of prosecco on the table and mister Brandl would be happy.

 But this would be properly too easy.
-They rather prefer to invest in some training in which people learn some phrases by heart and train to smile no matter what.
+They rather prefer to invest in some training in which folks learn some phrases by heart and train to smile no matter what.

 And in the end you got customers who do not feel taken seriously and write negative customer reviews.

 However, that was not all.
 How they then finally flattened me and why I therefore had a serious word with my friend and colleague Tim Gard, you will see in my next post.